A Cost-Minimizing Algorithm for School Choice: A cost-minimizing school choice mechanism

 \subsection{A ``Hungarian" school choice mechanism}

 In adapting the Hungarian algorithm to the school choice problem, we must make three key modifications.
-The construction of the algorithm requires as input an $n \times n$ matrix of non-negative numbers, and it selects as output a unique entry in each row and each column.
-Therefore, we must modify the algorithm to accommodate school capacities, unequal numbers of seats and students, as well as preferences containing different numbers of ranked schools.
-In the following we will call our modified mechanism the {\it Index-Based Hungarian Mechanism} and denote it by $\mathcal{HM}_i$, where $i$ emphasizes our focus on the preference index.
+The construction of the algorithm as we presented it above requires as input an $n \times n$ matrix of non-negative numbers, and it selects as output a unique entry in each row and each column.
+We must modify the algorithm to accommodate school capacities, unequal numbers of seats and students, as well as preferences containing different numbers of ranked schools.